freeipa/ansible-freeipa/README-dnsforwardzone.md

 -------- | ----------- | --------
-`ipaadmin_principal` | The admin principal is a string and defaults to `admin` | no `ipaadmin_password` | The admin password is a string and is required if there is no admin ticket available on the node | no `name` \| `cn` | Zone name (FQDN). | yes if `state` == `present` `forwarders` \| `idnsforwarders` |  Per-zone forwarders.
+`ipaadmin_principal` | The admin principal is a string and defaults to `admin` | no `ipaadmin_password` | The admin password is a string and is required if there is no admin ticket available on the node | no `ipa_context` | The context in which the module will execute.
+Executing in a server context is preferred, use `client` to execute in a client context if the server cannot be accessed.
+Valid values are `server`, `client`.
+Default to `server`. | no
+`name` \| `cn` | Zone name (FQDN). | yes if `state` == `present`
+`forwarders` \| `idnsforwarders` |  Per-zone forwarders.
 A custom port can be specified for each forwarder.
 Options | no &nbsp; | `ip_address`: The forwarder IP address. | yes